Okta Workflows Tutorial: Notify When a User Is Suspended

 - In another browser tab, go to Okta organization > Admin > Directory > People

-- Choose More Actions > Suspend to suspend the selected user
+- Choose More Actions > Suspend to suspend the user.

-Switch to Workflows browser tab, open the Flow History tab.
-You will see one flow execution:
+Switch to the Workflows browser tab and open the Execution History tab.
+You will see a flow execution suspending [email protected] user:

-If you select another user to suspend, another flow execution will be added (you can see each execution on the right hand side)
+If you select another user to suspend, another flow execution will be added.
+In this flow run, the user [email protected] is suspended:

 Second flow execution

-Looking closer at the Flow History tab, you see how data is passed from card to card.
-When you build more advanced flows, use the Flow History tab to monitor execution and see what data is passed between cards.
+Looking closer at the Execution History tab, you see how data is passed from card to card.
+When you build more advanced flows, use the Execution History tab to monitor execution and see what data is passed between cards.

 This is how the email looks: